akramab/pulse-of-personas/README.md

 Note: to try running the program, make sure to create a config.toml file from the given template and put your API Key there (instruction to get an API Key could be found [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key))

+## frontend
+Currently using template from Material UI